Get to know myRent with a quick overview video:

 If your rental makes a loss, you can’t offset that loss against other income.

-Don’t worry — you won’t lose the losses.
-They can be carried forward and used in future years when your portfolio turns a profit.
+Don’t worry — you won’t lose the losses, they can generally be carried forward and offset against residential property income in future years until they have been fully used.

 Image Description